alertlogic/cwe-collector/cfn/README-GD.md

 }
 ```

-**Important:** If the command returns no output, verify your Alert Logic account has administrator permissions.
+**Important:** If the command returns error about not having necessary role, verify your Alert Logic account has administrator permissions.
 Click [here](https://console.cloudinsight.alertlogic.com/api/aims/) for more information about AIMS APIs.

 Make a note of the `access_key_id` and `secret_key` values, which you need when you deploy the CloudFormation template to your AWS account.